-- TM The Gospel of Matthew was written around 80-85CE. - TM The Gospel of Matthew is anonymous. - Matthew copied/edited much of the Gospel of Mark. - TM It contains additional stories from "Q" and "M." - He adds several important stories including Jesus' genealogy, his birth and the Sermon on the Mount. - Matthews main emphasis is the Jewishness of Jesus, the importance of following Jewish law and the fact that Jesus is fulfilling Old Testament prophecy. - TM Ironically, Matthew also passionately attacks Jewish leaders.
+- The Gospel of Matthew was written around 80-85CE. - The Gospel of Matthew is anonymous. - Matthew copied/edited much of the Gospel of Mark. - TM It contains additional stories from "Q" and "M." - He adds several important stories including Jesus' genealogy, his birth, Sermon on the Mount and resurrection appearances. - Matthews main emphasis is the Jewishness of Jesus, the importance of following Jewish law and the fact that Jesus is fulfilling Old Testament prophecy.